victorcastro/docs/docs/conversation/conversation-channel-support.md

 ###### Text Messages

 Text messages are natively supported by VBM channel.
+The maximum length of the text is 1000 characters, longer content will be truncated.

 ---